cerovina/Email-Client/README.md

 # Project Updates 🚀

 ## Overview
-My biggest project so far which I'm currently working on, using Vue and Firebase.
+My biggest project, made with Vue and Firebase.
 No tutorial.
 Built from scratch.
 <br>

 ## December 2023 📅